frankframework/frank-config-layout/README.md

 # Frank config layout playground

 This GitHub project contains two angular projects.
 The first is [Frank config layout](./projects/frank-config-layout/README.md), which is in folder [projects/frank-config-layout](./projects/frank-config-layout).
 That is a library that generates pictures of Frank configurations.
-The second angular project is frank-config-layout-playground.
-It provides a graphical user interface that supports the development of frank-config-layout.
+The second angular project is "Frank config layout playground".
+It provides a graphical user interface that supports the development of "Frank config layout".
 This REAdME file will explain the features of frank-config-layoug-playground.

 This GitHub project has a single [angular.json](./angular.json) that manages both Angular projects.
-Building and testing frank-config-layout is done using the scripts in the top-level [package.json](./package.json).
-This README explain how to test, build and publish frank-config-layout (configuration management).
+Building and testing "Frank config layout" is done using the scripts in the top-level [package.json](./package.json).
+This README explain how to test, build and publish "Frank config layout" (configuration management).

 This GitHub project was set up using https://github.com/frankframework/angular-library-template.

 # Features of Frank config layout playground

-Please keep in mind that frank-config-layout takes Mermaid text as input and that it generates SVG (Scalable Vector Graphics) text.
+Please keep in mind that "Frank config layout" takes Mermaid text as input and that it generates SVG (Scalable Vector Graphics) text.
 Also remember that the generated picture depends on configurable dimensions.
 The figure below gives an overview of the playground:

 ![playground](./pictures/playground.jpg)